 Our Chief Operating Officer, Dr Bruce Tonkin, joined Alan Woods, Senior Manager of Policy and Compliance, Donuts Inc, and Henry Shirer, Technical Analyst, Cybercrime Operations, Australian Federal Police, in a panel discussion on DNS abuse, moderated by Chris Disspain, Chair of DNS Capital Ltd. The panel discussed what DNS abuse is and how the domain name industry is collaborating to develop solutions to combat it, including through the work of the DNS Abuse Institute.
 Bruce, who is a member of the Institute’s Advisory Council, noted that around 0.04 percent of domain names in .au are associated with DNS abuse.
 This is well below the global average but auDA is committed to driving this down even further.

-Bart Hogeveen from the Australian Strategic Policy Institute demonstrated the .auCheck webtool, which was developed with support from auDA. .auCheck is designed to help promote the uptake of common Internet security standards by providing a suite of open-source tests that allow users to check whether websites, email domains and connections are set up using the latest, secure Internet standards. .auCheck is currently going through final testing and will be released publicly later this year.
+Bart Hogeveen from the Australian Strategic Policy Institute demonstrated the .auCheck webtool, which was developed with support from auDA. .auCheck is designed to help promote the uptake of common Internet security standards by providing a suite of open-source tests that allow users to check whether websites, email domains and connections are set up using the latest, secure Internet standards. .auCheck is currently going through final testing and will be released publicly in 2022.

 NetThing 2021 was livestreamed and recorded.
 To learn more and catch up on any sessions you missed, visit the NetThing website.